pablerass/env-vault/README.md

 ## TODO

-* Add vars file format management.
+* Add lint to travis.
+* Add GitHub release generation on tags in travis.
+* Manage properly errors in file env edition.
-* Add more meaningful errors.
+* Add autocompletion.
 * Add possible combination of multiple environments at once.
-* Make tests work.
-* Add travis execution.
-* Add autocompletion.